 Now, I would do that step before staining the piece if I were you, but it works either way…just hindsight tells me it may have been a smidgen easier to do it first!

 The board has to be placed low enough to hold the bottle in securely but up high enough that the bottle fits through!
 It was not the most fun I have ever had in my life I will just say!
 Lmbo!!
-We stood it up and he was on the backside holding the board and I would test the wine bottle and when we found the perfect level, he would hold it there and I would draw a line along the top of the board.
+We stood it up and he was on the backside holding the board I would test the wine bottle and when we found the perfect level, he would hold it there and I would draw a line along the top of the board.

 I used 1 1/4″ screws to secure the boards… and adding these eleven boards seemed to add 30 pounds…it didn’t really but man it was pretty darn heavy!!
-It is officially finished for now…this is a wall hanging wine riddling rack though so it needs some fancy hanging hardware…mine has not come in just yet so I will have to update the post as soon as I receive it and get it attached to this piece!
+It is officially finished for now…this is a wall-hanging wine riddling rack though so it needs some fancy hanging hardware…mine has not come in just yet so I will have to update the post as soon as I receive it and get it attached to this piece!
 I am in LOVE with this wine rack I tell you!!

-Giveaway has ended!
+The giveaway has ended!

 Have a GREAT week everyone!!